boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 ### ERB vs CloudFormation Template

-We're are not limited to just if statements.
-Since this is ERB, we can use loops, variables, expressions, etc.  Here is a good post covering ERB templates [An Introduction to ERB Templating](http://www.stuartellis.name/articles/erb/).
-Additionally, we have access to [built-in helpers]({% link _docs/builtin-helpers.md %}) and [shared variables]({% link _docs/shared-variables.md %}).
-You can also define your own [custom helpers]({% link _docs/custom-helpers.md %}) if needed.
+With ERB, we are not limited to just if statements.
+We can use loops, variables, expressions, etc.  Here is a good post covering ERB templates [An Introduction to ERB Templating](http://www.stuartellis.name/articles/erb/).
+Additionally, we have access to lono [built-in helpers]({% link _docs/builtin-helpers.md %}) and [shared variables]({% link _docs/shared-variables.md %}).
+We can also define our own [custom helpers]({% link _docs/custom-helpers.md %}) if needed.

 #### Lono Generate

-It is helpful to generate the templates and verify that the files in `output/templates` look like before launching.
+It is helpful to generate the templates and verify that the files in `output/templates` look like what we expect before launching.

 ```
 $ lono generate